theorbitofmercury/artefacts/README.md

 Works.
 Useful for checking speed of deployment as the app rings on the phone when message recieved.

 Artefact pyplaymp3.tar.zst
-Play a mp3 form python using pygames module.
+Play a mp3 from python using pygames module.
 This is to see if we get any sound out as ffplaymp3 didn't.
 First attempt sound out from RPi audio jack with some python errors in the journalctl.
-Solved them by creating /etc/asound.conf and finding some stuff to ensute paths correct.
+Solved them by creating /etc/asound.conf and finding some stuff to ensure paths are correct.
 Eventually deployment worked but still sound out of audio jack and not the pipe /tmp/snapfifo.
 </p>

 ![](https://github.com/theorbitofmercury/artefacts/blob/main/example.svg)